-We believe that a well trained Service Dog enhances the individual's life, as he masters the high standards of training that we require between our dogs, our handlers, and our trainers.
+We believe that a well trained Service Dog enhances the individual's life, as he masters the high standards of training that we require among our dogs, our handlers, and our trainers.
 The process to begin our Service Dog program begins with completing and returning an application to the mailing address on the front page of the application.
-The lengthy application will give us a full picture of how a Service Dog can improve your life, and the goals you may have in mind, to best help you locate a suitable pup for your specific needs.
+The lengthy application includes a form to be filled out by your physician; and will give us a full picture of how a Service Dog can improve your life, and the goals you may have in mind, to best help you locate a suitable pup for your specific needs.

 We will review your application and then set up a time to meet with you.
 At this time, we will answer any additional questions you may have about the process, introduce you to your trainer, and develop a training protocol specific to your needs.
 If you have a pup you are interested in training to be your Service Dog, we will temperament test him at that time.
 We do want you to be aware that even though your pup may pass our initial test we are always observing your dog to ensure that he/she truly enjoys working with you.
 If you need us to help you find a pup, we can assist you as well.